 A tsunami from a nearby source for which its destructive effects are confined to coasts less than 1 hour tsunami travel time, or typically within about 200 km from its source.
 A local tsunami is usually generated by an earthquake, but can also be caused by a landslide or a volcanic eruption (pyroclastic/debris flow, Lamb wave, underwater explosions).
 Over history, 90% of tsunami casualties have been caused by local tsunamis

 Meteorological tsunami (meteotsunami)

+Tsunami-like phenomena generated by meteorological disturbances.
+These waves can be produced by weather-induced atmospheric gravity waves, pressure jumps, frontal passages, squall lines, gales, tropical cyclones, and other tropospheric weather sources.
+Meteotsunamis have approximately the same temporal and spatial scales as ordinary tsunami waves and can similarly devastate coastal areas, especially in bays and inlets with strong amplification and well-defined resonant properties (e.g. Ciutadella Inlet, Balearic Islands; Nagasaki Bay, Japan; Longkou Harbour, China; Vela Luka, Stari Grad and Mali Ston Bays, Croatia).
+They are also quite common and dangerous in the Great Lakes.
+In various places around the world, they have specific local names: rissaga in Spain, abiki in Japan, marrobbio in Sicily (Italy), šćiga in Croatia, milghuba in Malta and Seebär in the Baltic Sea.

+New figure: